 While the square-shaped case may look too massive due to its width of 44 millimeters that allows the case to occupy almost all the width of an average wrist, it doesn’t actually feel large thanks to its relatively thin profile of just eight millimeters from top to bottom and also because of its short lugs that don’t add too much to the gadget’s overall length.

-Personally, I am not the fan of this styling, but if you like oversized, square-shaped timekeepers, you will probably love this one (just don’t forget to try one before ordering it from a web-based retailer, okay?)
+I am not a fan of this styling, but if you like oversized, square-shaped timekeepers, you will probably love this one (just don’t forget to try one before ordering it from a web-based retailer, okay?)

-Just like other members of the same collection, as well as its source of inspiration (I assume, it was the Bell & Ross BR01 model), the RT1920 sports the same square case with four screws each placed at respective angle and a round bezel with a sapphire glass covering a set of hour, minute and second hands reminding us of aviation instruments.
+Just like other members of the collection, as well as its source of inspiration (I assume, it was the Bell & Ross BR01 model), the RT1920 sports the same square case with four screws each placed at a respective angle and a round bezel with sapphire glass covering a set of the hour, minute and second hands reminding us of aviation instruments.

-While the claim to the company’s aviation legacy is quite legitimate (long time ago Revue Thommen indeed used to make money producing cockpit instruments and gauges for the aviation industry,) the result is, well, sort of disappointing.
+While the claim to the company’s aviation legacy is legitimate (a long time ago Revue Thommen indeed used to make money producing cockpit instruments and gauges for the aviation industry,) the result is, well, sort of disappointing.

-Trying to differentiate their product from the original series by Bell&Ross, Revue Thommen’s designers somehow lost the original point of the watch.
+Trying to differentiate their product from the original series by Bell&Ross, Revue Thommen’s designers somehow lost the original point of the collection.